Chainsaw safety features: Chain catcher

 The chain catcher helps prevent the chain being thrown back towards the user, if the chain breaks or becomes derailed.
 The catcher catches the chain when it derails downwards and shortens it.
-Then the chain moves underneath the saw body smashing against the rear hand protection at the rear handle (The bottom of the handle is wider to the ba side as to the other).
+Then the chain moves underneath the saw body smashing against the rear hand protection at the rear handle (The bottom of the handle is wider to the back side as to the other).
 As shown in the image, chain catchers are made of aluminum so as to not damage the chain.
 A worn out chain catcher can be changed.

 Safety throttle

 The engine throttle is operated by the trigger under the rear handle of the saw.
 Unless the lock-out switch above the rear handle is also pressed, the throttle cannot move from the idle position, and the chain will not be driven.

 The safety throttle prevents the chain from being driven if the trigger is accidentally pushed by an obstruction, such as a branch in undergrowth.
 It also prevents throttle activation when hot-starting a saw on the ground with one boot inside the rear handle.
-The safety throttle is an additional layer of protection in this case, since the chainbrake should be applied before starting a saw in any context.
+The safety throttle is an additional layer of protection in this case, since the chain brake should be applied before starting a saw in any context.

 The pictured model has an enlarged lock-out or 'dead man' switch which, when released, also activates the chain brake, thus instantly halting the running chain as well as disengaging the throttle.
 When needed the lock can be bypassed with a zip tie.